Troubleshooting Distance

 I spent ages trying to understand what made some troubleshooting experiences better than others, because if I can understand that, hopefully I can build things that are easier to troubleshoot.

-And then I noticed that “how many times do I have to type kubectl get to troubleshoot this” is a reasonable approximation for “how easy is this to troubleshoot”.
+to troubleshoot this” is a reasonable approximation for “how easy is this to troubleshoot”.
 So I started calling this “kubectls to understanding”.

 This is a bit of a mouthful though, and I eventually came up with the phrase “troubleshooting distance” to describe it.